 Japanese knotweed (Polygonum cuspidatum)

 Description: Knotweed is an upright, shrub-like plant that dies back to the ground each year.
 Up to 10' high.
-The plant is aggressive and produces extensive rhizomes in dense clumps.
+The plant is aggressive and produces dense colonies from extensive rhizomes.

 Life cycle: Perennial